Navier-Stokes solver using Green's functions I: channel flow and plane Couette flow: Time integration of the Navier-Stokes equations

 These are implicit-explicit multistep schemes that correspond to backward Euler, BDF2, and BDF3 respectively.
 For derivations of these schemes, see \cite{AscherRuuthWetton1995,Crouzeix1980,Varah1980}.

-The absolute stability regions of the explicit halves of some time integration schemes are shown in Figure \ref{fig:Absolute-stability-regions}.
+The absolute stability regions of the explicit halves of some time integration schemes are shown in Figure \ref{fig:Absolute-stability-regions} for reference.
 In turbulence simulations, the nonlinear advection term, which is discretized using an explicit scheme, is more of a constraint on the time step than the diffusion term which is handled implicitly.
-The discretization of the the viscous diffusion term is by itself unconditionally stable.
-As explained at length by Rempfer \cite{Rempfer2006}, the reason for treating the diffusion and pressure terms implicitly is to get the physically correct boundary conditions on pressure.
-Thus the constraint on the time step is determined mainly by the absolute stability regions of the explicit part.
-Since the nonlinear term corresponds to advection, absolute stability regions which run along the imaginary axis should be preferred.
-In this respect, Figure \ref{fig:Absolute-stability-regions} shows that BDF3 is superior to the other methods.
+The discretization of the viscous diffusion term is by itself unconditionally stable.